shivanshsen7-sfdc/PictureUploader/README.md

 # PictureUploader
-Easily upload a contact photo directly to the contact record.
+Easily upload a contact photo directly to the any record.